LinguaTechnica/herobook_client/README.md

 - have an image

 **Search**
-- can search by name
+- can search for heroes by name
 - has filters to search by: powers, species, and gender

+> TODO: Add link to Hero Book API!